-She is currently a Graduate Assistant for Texas Woman's University while pursuing her Master's Degree in Flute Performance and Pedagogy and studying with Dr. Pamela Youngblood.
+She is currently a Graduate Assistant at TWU while pursuing her Master's Degree in Flute Pedagogy and Performance and studying with Dr. Pamela Youngblood.
 She earned her Bachelor's Degree in Flute Performance with a Minor in Business Administration from Slippery Rock University (SRU) in Spring 2017.
 While at Slippery Rock, she studied with Mrs. Stacey Steele and Dr. Cassandra Eisenreich.

 Paula is a member of the National Flute Association (NFA), Texas Music Educators Association, and has participated in the Pittsburgh Flute Club in Pennsylvania.
-She was selected for a 2018 National Flute Association (NFA) Convention Internship, has won two NFA Collegiate Flute Choir Competitions, and was selected for the SRU 2017 Concerto Competition.
+She was selected for the 2019 NFA Convention Professional Flute Choir, 2018 NFA Internship, 2017 and 2016 NFA Collegiate Flute Choir Competitions, and the SRU 2017 Concerto Competition.
 She also won the NFA 2016 Marcel Moyse EssayContest and participated in the masterclass with Robert Aitken.

 With her love for music, Paula seeks to bring joy to audiences, children, and students of all ages through her positive spirit and devotion to education.